Adas, Michael, ed. Technology

 Boston, Massachusetts: Harvard Business School Press, 2003.

-Systems and Some Implications with Regard to Continuity and Change," History
+Some Implications with Regard to Continuity and Change," History from

 Washington, DC: Smithsonian Institution Press, 1993.

-of Western Technology.
 (1954) trans.
 Dorothea Waley Singer.
-History of Science
+History of Science and Technology Reprint

-Cultures; How the Sciences Make Knowledge.
-Cambridge, Massachusetts; Harvard
+Sciences Make Knowledge.
+Cambridge, Massachusetts; Harvard UP, 1999.

 of Chicago Press, 1962.

-Fire, and Dangerous Things; What Categories Reveal About the Mind.
-Chicago:
+Things; What Categories Reveal About the Mind.
+Chicago: University

 Technological Change and Industrial Development in Western Europe from 1750 to